G-companions on algebraic stacks and applications to canonical $\ell$-adic local systems on Shimura stacks: Main theorem for reductive

-A lisse sheaf with value group $G$ (regarded as a representation into $G$) is said to be $G$-irreducible if the representation does not factor through any proper parabolic subgroup of $G$. \end{definition} This definition can also be applied to a representation with reductive target group via the following proposition: \begin{proposition} Let $G$ be a reductive group over $\Q$ and let $\rho:\pi_1(\mathcal{X})\to G(\overline{\Q_l})$ be a continuous representation.
-The following are equivalent: \begin{enumerate} \item[(1)] For all irreducible representation $\theta$ of $G$, $\theta\circ \rho$ is plain of characteristic $p$; \item[(2)] For all faithful representation $\theta$ of $G$, $\theta\circ \rho$ is plain of characteristic $p$; \item[(3)] For one faithful representation $\theta$ of $G$, $\theta\circ \rho$ is plain of characteristic $p$; \end{enumerate} \end{proposition} \begin{proof} To prove that $(1)\Longrightarrow (2)$, we can use the fact that every finite dimensional representation of a reductive group is a sum of irreducible representations.
+is said to be $G$-irreducible if the representation does not factor through any proper parabolic subgroup of $G$. \end{definition} This definition can also be applied to a representation with reductive target group via the following proposition: \begin{proposition} Let $G$ be a reductive group over $\Q$ and let $\rho:\Pi\to G(\overline{\Q_\ell})$ be a continuous representation.
+The following are equivalent.
+Here, all representations of \(G\) are understood to be finite-dimensional algebraic representations. \begin{enumerate} \item[(1)] For any irreducible representation $\theta$ of $G$, $\theta\circ \rho$ is plain of characteristic $p$; \item[(2)] For any faithful representation $\theta$ of $G$, $\theta\circ \rho$ is plain of characteristic $p$; \item[(3)] There exists a faithful representation $\theta$ of $G$, $\theta\circ \rho$ is plain of characteristic $p$; \end{enumerate} \end{proposition} \begin{proof} To prove that $(1)\Longrightarrow (2)$, we can use the fact that every finite dimensional representation of a reductive group is a sum of irreducible representations.
 For the converse, suppose that $\theta_1$ is an irreducible representation of $G$, and that $\iota$ is a faithful representation of $G$, then $\theta_1\bigoplus\iota$ is also a faithful representation of $G$.
 So $(2)$ implies that $\theta_1\circ \rho$ is plain of characteristic $p$.
 Since the choice of $\theta_1$ is arbitrary, $(2)$ implies $(1)$.